The best things to do in Mallorca, Spain

 Mallorca, one of Spain’s exceptional beauties, is truly a stunning island.
 It boasts white sandy beaches, pine-filled mountain ranges, exquisite architecture dating back to the 14th century, fresh local produce and of course, its incredible turquoise waters.
-Everything is to love on this wonderful island, nevertheless, here is a small list of our top favourites.
+Everything is to love on this wonderful island; nevertheless, here is a small list of our top favorites.

 Discover the caves of Mallorca